Averting government shutdown, Congress approves temporary funding through the holidays

 He said the pot of money available for Ukraine is “withering away, and with it will be a deleterious effect on Ukraine’s ability to continue to defend itself."

+Sen. Michael Bennet, D-Colo., said in a statement that he voted against Wednesday's funding package because it did not include aid for Ukraine.

-Schumer said the Senate would try to move forward on both the funding and border legislation in the coming weeks, but warned it would require a compromise.
+Schumer said the Senate would try to move forward on both the funding and border legislation in the coming weeks, but warned it would require a compromise and implored the House speaker, Johnson, to once again work with Democrats.

+“I hope the new speaker continues to choose the bipartisan approach,” Schumer said.

-Associated Press writers Mary Clare Jalonick and Darlene Superville contributed to this report.
+Associated Press writers Mary Clare Jalonick, Darlene Superville and Farnoush Amiri contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.